scvalex/daemons/README.md

         res <- runClient "localhost" 5000 ((read n) :: Int)
         print (res :: Maybe Int)

+Running it, we see:

+    % addone 22
+    Just 23
+    % addone 41
+    Just 42

 The two important functions above are `startDaemon`, which checks if a daemon named `addOne` is already running, and starts it if not, and `runClient` which connects to the daemon running on `localhost:5000`,